 This model helped Netflix grow into a giant, but technology continues to radically change the firm.
 Hastings knew that if his firm was successful it would one day transition from reliance on mailed DVDs and introduce streaming video.
 Says Hastings, "We named the company Netflix for a reason; we didn't name it DVDs-by-mail."M. Boyle, "Questions for...Reed Hastings," Fortune, May 23, 2007.
-In 2007, the firm added a "Watch Now" button next to those videos that could be automatically streamed over the Internet.
-By 2011, the firm was so focused on streaming that the first page at Netflix.com didn't even mention DVDs or discs (although disc plans remain quite popular).
+In 2007, the firm added a "Watch Now" button next to those videos that could be automatically streamed over the Internet, and offered unlimited streaming as part of the firm's base subscription price.
+By 2011, the firm was so focused on digital distribution that it made a streaming-only plan the default option for consumers (the first page at Netflix.com didn't even mention DVDs or discs).
+The still-popular DVD-by-Mail was no longer offered in the firm's base-price product-the disc subscription service that Netflix built its user-base with had become 'an optional add-on'.